<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Interested in the NIST Framework for your business?
 Learn more by reading our Free NIST Cybersecurity Framework Guide.

-As communications technologies are being incorporated in other industries and beyond that of traditional critical infrastructure, government organizations and the public are starting to identify weak areas around cyber threat readiness in these sectors.
-Groups such as the TIA “and its members have identified the Framework as a great model for consideration of how to begin developing a flexible, voluntary, viable mechanism for cybersecurity readiness and resilience”.
+As communications technologies are being incorporated in other industries and beyond that of traditional critical infrastructure, government organizations, and the public are starting to identify weak areas around cyber threat readiness in these sectors.
+Groups such as the TIA “and its members have identified the Framework as a great model for consideration of how to begin developing a flexible, voluntary, viable mechanism for cybersecurity readiness and resilience.”

 Interested in adopting the NIST Cybersecurity Framework?
 CyberStrong allows you to adopt the Framework in just hours - measuring how you stand on all 5 of the NIST functions: Identify, Protect, Detect, Respond, and Recover and allowing for improvement through intelligent, AI-driven recommendations.
-Contact us for more information or schedule a consultation with one of our experts for more information, or to simply help you assess your options or needs.
+Contact us for more information, schedule a consultation with one of our experts for more information, or simply help you assess your options or needs.

 Learn How CyberStrong Streamlines the NIST Cybersecurity Framework Adoption